 Destiny 2 Warlock Exotics

 Unfortunately, Warlocks kind of get the short end of the stick when it comes to Exotic armor.
 Seriously, they have one that just makes them float in midair.
-That said, there are a few strong standouts.
+And again, Lunafaction Boots no longer automatically reload weapons, instead providing a bonus to reload speed.
+But as one Warlock Exotic falls, another rises.
+Right now, that’s the previously-neglected Nezarec’s Sin.

 In PVP, you have a few options.
 Transversive Steps increase your sprint speed, which can be useful in Control matches.
 Contraverse Hold works well with Handheld Supernova, allowing you to use it more frequently and gain some additional protection while you’re charging.
 Ophidian Aspect increases your reload and ready speed, plus ups your melee range slightly, which can be useful for getting the drop on enemies.
 And Eye of Another World improves all of your ability regeneration speeds.